archaeogeek/archaeogeek/README.md

 **archaeogeek/archaeogeek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
 I'm archaeogeek, otherwise known as Jo Cook.
 I live in Lancaster in the North-West of the United Kingdom.

-- 🔭 I’m currently working on metadata, containerisation and cloud deployment for [Astun Technology](https://astuntechnology.com)
+- 🔭 I’m the Technical Lead for Data Discoverability at [Astun Technology](https://astuntechnology.com) where I'm currently working on making metadata easy and fun
-- 🌱 I’m currently learning docker, xsl and testing and how to jazz up GitHub personal profile readmes
+- 🌱 I’m also the Standards Liaison for the [Association of Geographic Information](https://agi.org.uk)
-- 💬 Ask me about geospatial standards, open source geospatial, and why good documentation is an enabler
+- 💬 Ask me about metadata, geospatial standards, open source geospatial, and why good documentation is an enabler
 - 📢 Quickly see a list of [talks I've given](https://github.com/search?o=desc&q=user:archaeogeek+topic:talks&s=updated&type=Repositories)
 - 📫 How to reach me: [archaeogeek on twitter](https://twitter.com/archaeogeek) | [personal website](https://archaeogeek.com)
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I can't think of any fun facts right now!
+- ⚡ Fun fact: I own not one but two metadata-themed t-shirts